usnistgov/OSCAL/source/roadmap.html.md

 1. Standardize the expression of artifacts driving crowd sourced development and improvement across profile and implementation layers
 1. Support multiple, interoperable, and lossless machine-readable formats including XML and JSON
 1. Provide a common means to identify and version shared resources
-1. OSCAL models will align with current, practical information use, while supporting advanced structures that provide for greater automation and verification.
-This will provide a path for early adoption and ongoing evolution around how OSCAL is used.
+1. Align OSCAL models with current, practical information used, and support advanced structures that provide for greater automation and verification.
+This princile provides a path for early adoption and ongoing evolution around how OSCAL is used.

 ## Development Timeline